ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-3.md

 - **5.3 Creating An Edit Tweet Page**
 - [5.4 Updating The Tweet In The Database](/courses/twitter-clone/5/4)

 In the last lesson, we got our tweet from the database and rendered the 'edit-tweet' EJS file, but that file doesn't exist yet.
 Let's create an EJS file for our edit tweet page.
-In the “views” directory, we are going to create a file called “edit-tweet.ejs” for our edit page.
+In the "views" directory, we are going to create a file called "edit-tweet.ejs" for our edit page.
 Do that now and let's add the basic HTML structure for our site (header, css, etc.).

 ```ejs
 <!-- views/edit-tweet.ejs -->